Easily Calibrate an Ultra-Short Throw Projector for Sewing

 Calibration simply means that the image projected onto your cutting mat is “actual size”.
 In other words, the 1 inch (or 4cm) square on your pattern is actually that size in your projected image.

 Calibration does not “change” your projector in anyway.
-It ensures that the image is level to the cutting surface.
-When you are finished calibrating your calibration will be saved (Project & Cut or Pattern Projector) or you will save a zoom percent in the PDF reader program you are using.
+It ensures that the image is level to the lens and cutting surface.
+When you are finished calibrating you will have a zoom percentage that you will use every time you open Adobe Reader DC.
+(If you are using different programs each time, you will need a zoom percentage for each program.)

 Calibration is an essential step and patterns will not cut out correctly without it.
 Don’t skip any steps!
 Skipping steps will add to your frustration.